-Prior to joining the Schusterman team, Cheryl has worked in education policy research to understand disparities in access to quality educational opportunities, and create pathways for educational advancement and upward mobility for vulnerable young people.
+Prior to joining the Schusterman team in DC, Cheryl has worked in education policy research to understand disparities in access to quality educational opportunities, and create pathways for educational advancement and upward mobility for vulnerable young people.
 Some of her most meaningful work has been building strong, positive relationships with school, district, and state education agency leaders to tackle complex educational equity challenges, and brainstorm solutions in a collaborative, data-driven way.

 Outside of her professional sphere, Cheryl leads grassroots dialogue efforts in DC that creates space for young people to grapple with challenging social issues related to justice and freedom.
 She has spent most of her time in DC tutoring low-income young people in reading and writing.